quantgirluk/Understanding-Quantitative-Finance/_sources/intro.md

 ## Author

 I am Dialid Santiago.
-I have 7 years of experience working as a Quant in differents organisations.
+I have 7 years of experience working as a Quant.
 Currently, I am working in the Cross-Asset front office quant team at Bank of America.
-My previous experience includes the development and implementation of mathematical models for Counterparty Credit Risk, Market Risk, and Wholesale Credit Risk, as well as validation in Retail Credit Risk.
-I hold a PhD in Mathematics/Statistics from the University of Warwick where I spent 4 amazing year focusing on non-linear stochastic processes.
+My previous experience includes the development and implementation of mathematical models for Counterparty Credit Risk, Market Risk, and Wholesale Credit Risk, as well as Validation in Retail Credit Risk.
+I hold a PhD in Mathematics/Statistics from the University of Warwick where I spent 4 amazing years focusing on non-linear stochastic processes.
 Before coming to the UK, I obtained an MSc in Probability and Statistics, and a BSc in Applied Mathematics in Mexico.
 I regularly [blog](https://quantgirl.blog) about diverse topics.

 Connect with me via: